Group Counseling & Support Spaces

 Group Counseling

 At CAPS, we offer group therapy as a valuable opportunity for self-discovery and addressing concerns in a supportive and collaborative environment.
 Our group sessions typically consist of 4-10 students who meet weekly throughout the semester, all under the expert guidance of our CAPS clinicians.
 Joining a group allows you to gain valuable insights into yourself and others, fostering personal growth and understanding in a nurturing setting.
-To take advantage of this transformative experience by participating in our group therapy sessions, you can complete our Group Interest Form or by emailing our Group Coordinator Kortnie Parks, LPC at [email protected] for additional information.
+You can sign up to participate in a mental health group within your Student Health Portal.
+Please email our Group Coordinator Kortnie Parks, LPC at kortniepgwu [dot] edu for additional information.

 Location: TBD